-If a new business is set up - let's take the example of a vineyard - the wine does not come along the following week, it is a long process and, during those early stages, the vines need cultivation, support and care.
-If a combine harvester is run through the vineyard at the end of Season One, don't be surprised when there are no grapes for harvesting and don't be shocked that in the heavyhanded process many of the vines have been ruined.
+If a new business is set up - let's take the example of a vineyard - the wine does not come along the following week, it is a long process and, during those early stages, the vines need cultivation,

 The old adage, we do not fatten a pig by weighing it, applies to continued inspection.
 The project needed critical support not blitzkrieg.
 We were building something for the long term.
 What is more, we were dealing with the lives of others; young people who have been turned off by education and were truly 'disengaged'.
 Our core material was very, very fragile and often it included people who could not be measured by the normal yardstick.